shopware5/devdocs/source/developers-guide/plugin-license/index.md

 }
 ```

 This method validates if the current shop has a valid license for your plugin.
-It should be placed inside your plugin's Bootstrap class, and used whenever you want to ensure that the current shop has a valid license for your plugin (for example, during plugin installation).
+It should be placed inside your plugin base class, services, subscribers, or whenever you want to ensure that the current shop has a valid license (for example, during plugin installation).

 ## Executing the license check